bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 May 15, 2006

-Distance: 4.9 km
+Distance: 4.9 km (3.0 mi)

-Cumulative Elevation Gain: 600 m
+Cumulative Elevation Gain: 600 m (1969 ft)

 If I hadn't run into a bear, I would be writing a trip report for Isola Peak instead of Coffin Mountain.
 I had planned to bike partway up a rough road before leaving it to start my ascent on foot up Isola.
 I was, though, apprehensive about biking solo.
 Three days ago, a mountain biker was mauled by a black bear in Banff.

 With that article weighing on my mind, I waded across the knee-deep waters of Isolation Creek at the trailhead and started riding up the road.
 I had bear spray hanging from my hip, and I hollered as I cycled.
-After traveling about 800 m, the road reached a long, steep incline.
+After travelling about 800 m, the road reached a long, steep incline.
 I got off my bike and started walking.
 I was fortunate to be off my bike when I encountered the bear.
 I probably would have had a closer encounter, and my speed could have startled it.

 At first I could only see blonde fur moving in the tall grass, but I soon realized it was a bear foraging about 80 m away.
 I've seen plenty of black and brown bears, but this was my first sighting of a cinnamon bear.